5 Game Publishers We Are Passionate AboutMarch 3, 2020

 Genius Games | https://www.geniusgames.org/

 Up until this point, these companies have been really ones that I (Ryan) are passionate about.
 However, now we get to one of the Adventures in Gameschooling’s co-founder Tom Gurganus, favorite board game companies, Genius Games.
 They not only publish family board games, but all of them are also STEM-based, most dealing with science themes.
-Genius Games publishes games on subjects like cells, atoms and the periodic table.
+Genius Games publishes games on subjects like cells, atoms and the periodic table (see our Periodic: A Game of Elements review by clicking here).
 They recently finished a Kickstarter about Gregor Mendel’s genetic model called Genotype: A Mendelian Genetics Game (see Kickstarter page by clicking here).
-Tom recently reviewed their set collection game, Periodic: A Game of Elements (see review by clicking here), that takes place on the Periodic Table.
 This is a great company to watch if you are gameschooling and looking for STEM games.
 You can follow them on Facebook at https://www.facebook.com/GotGeniusGames/ and Twitter at https://twitter.com/GotGeniusGames.